 - Watermain replacement is based on the condition rating of the infrastructure and the infrastructure needs of other service areas.
-In most cases, once the pipe has been inspected and given a condition rating, city staff can determine the best method for replacement: complete open cut replacement, horizontal directional drilling - Lead service replacement program - Water meter replacement using newer technology that maintains the current level of service - Coordinate with wastewater, roads projects and through service are coordination
+In most cases, once the pipe has been inspected and given a condition rating, city staff can determine the best method for replacement: complete open cut replacement or horizontal directional drilling - Lead service replacement program - Water meter replacement using newer technology that maintains the current level of service - Coordinate with wastewater, roads projects and in coordination with other utilities (i.e. Hydro, Gas)